 Variable-length instruction sets have long been used to improve code density.
 For example, the IBM Stretch [5], developed in the late 1950s, had an ISA with 32-bit and 64-bit instructions, where some of the 32-bit instructions were compressed versions of the full 64-bit instructions.
 Stretch also employed the concept of limiting the set of registers that were addressable in some of the shorter instruction formats, with short branch instructions that could only refer to one of the index registers.
-The later IBM 360 architecture [4] supported a simple variable-length instruction encoding with 16-bit, 32-bit, or 48-bit instruction formats.
+The later IBM 360 architecture [4] supported a simple variable-length instruction formats.